sukifengxu1/WhackAMole/README.md

 # WhackAMole

-A simple console version whack-a-mole, for practice purpose.
+A simple console version whack-a-mole, for git practice.